leog7one/beer-indexer/README.md

 Want to find some information on new beers?
 Look at the Beer List and Breweries, no Sign Up required.

 Want to Add a Favorite Beer so others can check it out?
-Add the beer when you logged in!
+Add the beer when you're logged in!
 No worries of someone changing the info on your beer as only have access to do that.

 Bottoms Up!